 As per our example our formula will be look like as below.

-The URL is the URL of the file “Formula Export”.
+Here the URL is the URL of the file “Formula Export”.
 The second part in this formula is the range i.e., SHEET1!E2:G4.
-In this SHEET1 is the sheet name in the file “Formula Export” and E2:G4 is the range where the formula resides.
+Here, SHEET1 is the sheet name in the file “Formula Export” and E2:G4 is the range where the formula resides.

 Those who have access to this file can only see the IMPORTRANGE function instead of the other formulas.
 They won’t see what formulas you applied to get the result.
 They can’t open the URL in the IMPORTRANGE to see your hidden formulas as that file is already set to private.

 I know some of you will raise your eyebrows and ask me why should we hide formulas?
 Honestly I don’t know.
-I simply liked to send files to my clients and consultants after hiding the formulas I had used.
+I simply liked to send files, when I was using Excel, to my clients and consultants after hiding the formulas I had used.
 I don’t know why.
 I’m sure there may be people with my similar interest.